-The Children’s Mercy Cancer Center is composed of physicians from multiple medical and surgical specialties and together make up various patient-specific (Survivors, Hispanic, AYA, etc), therapy-specific (Phase I, BMT, etc), and tumor-specific (Hematologic, CNS, Sarcoma, Solid tumor, etc) programs.
+The Children’s Mercy Cancer Center is composed of physicians and scientists from multiple medical and surgical specialties and together make up various patient-specific (Survivors, Hispanic, AYA, etc), therapy-specific (Phase I, BMT, etc), and tumor-specific (Hematologic, CNS, Solid tumor/Sarcoma, etc) programs.
 Each program is led by a Program Director who works with their multi-specialty, multi-discipline teams to establish strong clinical, research, and education focused goal-driven efforts.
 Clinical and laboratory research programs are available both at CMKC and the KUCC campuses as well as our 3rd Consortium partner institution – Stowers Medical Research Institute – a basic science research institution.
-The Children’s Mercy Research Institute is expanding this Fall 2017 with the start of construction on a new 9 story research building that will include wet and dry labs including a GMP facility and vivarium.
+The Children’s Mercy Research Institute has started construction on a new 9 story research building that will include wet and dry labs including a GMP facility and vivarium.
 Further support of cancer research at Children’s Mercy includes our Cancer Genomics program, our Tumor Biorepository, and the Children’s Mercy Division of Clinical Pharmacology with active research in cancer pharmacogenomics.
 Research is actively supported by a variety of sources including NIH, Foundations, Philanthropic, and Institutional grant mechanisms strongly enhanced by our Research Administration.
 The candidate should have a clinical and research (laboratory or clinical) focus in the childhood solid tumors and have a desire and skill set to direct the growth of the Solid Tumor program in collaboration with other programs at CMKC, the KUCC, and nationally.
 Support will be provided to ensure the candidate’s successful pursuit of these goals.

 Children’s Mercy Kansas City is an independent, non-profit, 367-bed pediatric health system, serving half a million